logo

 LycheeSolid1440

 Understandably, many people in the comments section feel a lot of sympathy for OP.
-The fence is there for a reason and while OP's dogs might seem okay, nobody knows what they're going to do with a dog jumping into their yard.
+The fence is there for a reason, and while OP's dogs might seem okay, nobody knows how they will react to a dog jumping into their yard.

-OP's concern is also mostly for the other dogs as well.
+OP's concern is also primarily for the other dogs.
 She just doesn't want anyone to get hurt.

 Here are the top comments.